NoLieNoSean/NoNotes/content/Notes/Algebra1_L7.md

 The first is true and can be proved.
 The second, however, is harder to tackle.

 ### Strategy B
 Start with a spanning set, and keep deleting vectors while the resulting set is linearly independent.
-Again, this requires that you to prove that you can remove a vector from a linearly dependent set of vectors without reducing the span, and that the process actually terminates.
+This requires that you to prove that you can remove a vector from a linearly dependent set of vectors without reducing the span, and that the process actually terminates.
 The first can be proved, but face the same problem with the termination requirement.

 >[!Definition]
 >$V$ is called a finite dimensional vector space if $V$ has a finite spanning set.

-Assuming our vector space is a